 Everyone attending the auction has an equal chance of acquiring what they like.
 The winner can bring home the item without any out-of-pocket expense.

 The executor can sum up what each sibling (brothers and sisters) bid in the auction.
-The total amount that each sibling bid and owes the estate are added to the liquidated value of the estate that will be distributed amount them.
+The total amount that each sibling bid and owes the estate is added to the liquidated value of the estate that will be distributed amount them.
 However, in calculating how much the distribution check each one gets, the total bids are subtracted from their distribution check amount.

 Can non-heirs be allowed to bid and participate in the auction?